ad-ha/mg-saic-ha/README.md

 **Important Notes:**
 - **Using this integration causes the MG/SAIC mobile app to shut down, as per API requirements, since only one device can be connected at a time.
 Logging into the mobile app causes this integration to disconnect and fail to set up.**
-- This Integration has only been tested on a MG Marvel R model.
-Please provide feedback on sensors and information for other vehicles.
+- Please provide feedback on sensors and information for other vehicles.

 ## INSTALLATION